pkp/learning-ojs/en/authoring.md

 !["contributors" screenshot](images/authoring_image08.png)

-You can add more contributors (e.g., coauthors), by selecting the **Add Contributors** link.
+You can add more contributors (e.g., co-authors), by clicking the ‘**Add Contributors**’ link.
 This will open a new window with fields to enter their information.

 ![additional contributors screenshot](images/authoring_image09.png)